-Insofar as the above definitions, policies and fund balance categories do not apply to proprietary funds, the City recognizes the need to apply a different minimum balance policy to the Utility Fund, in order to ensure continued operation in the event of a natural disaster or significant shortfall in revenues.
-Therefore, the City shall maintain a minimum ending working capital balance (current assets minus current liabilities) of at least 90 days of budgeted expenditures.
+Insofar as the above definitions, policies and fund balance categories do not apply to proprietary funds, the City recognizes the need to apply a different minimum balance policy to both the Utility and Sanitation Funds, in order to ensure continued operation in the event of a natural disaster or significant shortfall in revenues.
+Therefore, the City shall maintain a minimum ending working capital balance (current assets minus current liabilities) of at least 90 days of budgeted expenditures in each.
 Should working capital fall below the desired minimum, the City shall refrain from making additional appropriations from fund net assets.